 Further reading: How To Choose A Perfect Free Or Premium WordPress Theme

-I know this is not the complete list, but i have tried to share some quick tips and best practices.
-Feel free to share you thoughts in comments below.
+I know this is not the complete list, but I have tried to share some quick tips and best practices.
+You can also read this in-depth guide about WordPress security at Kinsta.
+Feel free to share your thoughts in comments below.